clearlinux/cloud-native-setup/metrics/README.md

 JSON input.

 ## Scaling execution
-This section describes a complete step-by-step scaling execution upto results reporting by using `scaling/k8s_scale.sh` tool which launches a series of workloads and take memory metric measurements after each launch.
+This section describes a complete step-by-step scaling execution up to results reporting by using `scaling/k8s_scale.sh` tool which launches a series of workloads and take memory metric measurements after each launch.

 **Requirements**
 * A Kubernetes cluster up and running (tested on v1.15.3).